Welding: Plastic welding

+Solvent welding

 Many thermoplastics can also be welded using chemical solvents.
 When placed in contact with the plastic, the solvent will begin to soften it, bringing the surface into a thick, liquid solution.
 When two melted surfaces are pressed together, the molecules in the solution mix, joining them as one.
 Because the solvent can permeate the plastic, the solvent evaporates out through the surface of the plastic, causing the weld to drop out of solution and solidify.
-A common use for solvent welding is for joining PVC or ABS (acrylonitrile butadiene styrene) pipes during plumbing, or for welding styrene and polystyrene plastics in the construction of models.
+A common use for solvent welding is for joining PVC (polyvinyl chloride) or ABS (acrylonitrile butadiene styrene) pipes during plumbing, or for welding styrene and polystyrene plastics in the construction of models.
 Solvent welding is especially effective on plastics like PVC which burn at or below their glass transition, but may be ineffective on plastics like Teflon or polyethylene that are resistant to chemical decomposition.